If you saw a dollar bill lying on the ground, you’d probably pick it up — that is, as long as you didn’t know whose it was. It’s free, after all.

 6. You Have Unclaimed Tax Refunds

 That’s no small chunk of change to leave on the table.
-Sometimes, people don’t file a return because they didn’t make much money.
+Sometimes, people don’t file a return because they aren’t required to.
 Even then, they still might be due a refund, according to the IRS.
 So if you failed to file a federal tax return in the past, there might be money waiting for you.

 You have up to three years from the time a tax return is due to file it and claim a refund.
 You can find prior year tax forms at IRS.gov, and order copies of your wage and income transcripts if you can’t get that information from employers or other payers.

 You might also be missing a refund if you filed a return but never received a check because the IRS had the wrong address for you on file.
 To check the status of a refund, you can use the Where’s My Refund? tool at IRS.gov.

 About one in 10 people have unclaimed cash or property held by state governments and treasuries — billions of dollars worth in all, according to the National Association of Unclaimed Property Administrators.
 Some of it might belong to you.

 Companies and financial institutions turn over money in idle accounts — such as bank and investment accounts — and unredeemed assets — such as money orders, insurance payments and security deposits — to state treasuries, which hang onto these forgotten funds.
 You can search unclaimed property records for free at MissingMoney.com to see if any states are holding money or assets that belong to you.